Paul Futcher

 Manchester City, Derby County and Halifax Town.
 After leaving Grimsby in 1994 he played for Dundalk before moving into management.

+Most of Paul Futcher's football was played at Barnsley FC where he is still remembered fondly by Red's fans.

 Playing career

 Futcher was the defensive half of twin brothers.
 His brother was centre-forward Ron.

 Futcher began his career with hometown club Chester, who he made his debut for as a 16-year-old against Cambridge United in March 1973.
 This came just a fortnight after his older brother Graham had played his final game for the club and seven months before Ron made his debut for the Blues.
 Futcher quickly turned professional and had made 20 Football League appearances when Luton Town snapped him up for £100,000 in the summer of 1974.
 Ron joined him on the journey south, where Paul was to play more than 140 games and won ten England under 21 caps.

 Futcher was the most expensive defender in England when he became Manchester City's record signing for £350,000 on 1 June 1978.
 He replaced club stalwart Tommy Booth in the side which failed to live up to expectations and as the major new signing he attracted criticism.
 Booth won his place back, and on 1 July 1979 Futcher left Maine Road for a fee of £150,000 and joined Second Division Oldham Athletic.

 Futcher had twice been chosen for the England squad and each time a road accident had put paid to him fulfilling the invitation.

 Futcher signed for Barnsley in a double deal with Calvin Plummer from Derby County, and the following Saturday both made their debuts against there former side in a 5- 1 victory for Barnsley.

 Futcher is regarded as one of Barnsley greatest ever centre halves.

 Futcher was signed by Grimsby Town from Halifax Town reserves, aged 34, by Alan Buckley for £10,000 as a short-term replacement for Andy Tillson.
 He went on to be a fans' favourite for five seasons, winning the Supporters Player of the Year twice in that time.
 Then his son Ben Futcher joined the club for their League Two play-off final season of 2005–06 before he left for Peterborough United.

 During his time at Grimsby, Futcher was held in high esteem by the club's supporters.
 Following the arrival of Brian Laws as manager and a poor performance in a match against Oldham Athletic, he departed in 1994, but remains thought of as one of the club's best-ever players.

 He later played for Dundalk where he played in UEFA Cup Qualifying Round against Malmo.